benkoger/gazelle-identification/README.md

    Evaluation is run as a separate job.
 The eval job will periodically poll the train directory for new checkpoints and evaluate them on a test dataset.
-The job can be run using the following command:
+The job can be run using the following command (this assumes you have two GPUs otherwise see [here](https://github.com/tensorflow/models/issues/1854) for more info):

    ```bash
    # From the tensorflow/models/research/ directory